osisupermoses/Food-App/README.md

 This project is still ongoing and open for your contributions.

-It was built for the purpose of assessment in securing a role.
+It was built for the purpose of an assessment aimed at securing a role.

 ## App Flow